-Also consider your non-cash benefits such as gym memberships, theaters, recreation programs, commissary and exchange.
-After transition you will pay for many of the free or low cost services you access on the installation while on active duty.
+Also, consider your non-cash benefits such as gym memberships, theaters, recreation programs, commissary and exchange.
+After transition, you will pay for many of the free or low cost services you access on the installation while on active duty.

 One benefit that you retain whether you are separating or retiring is your contributions to the Thrift Savings Plan or TSP.
 TSP is a defined contribution retirement/savings plan similar to a civilian 401K plan with the purpose of providing retirement income.
-Retirement income received from a TSP account depends on how much you contribute during your working years and the earnings from those contributions.
-Unlike participation in the uniformed services retirement system, participation in the TSP is optional.
+The value of a TSP account in retirement depends on how much you and, in some cases, the government contributes during your working years and the earnings from those contributions.
+Unlike participation in the Uniformed Services retirement system, participation in the TSP is optional.

-The amount contributed into the plan, and earnings you receive, belong to you, even if you have not served long enough to receive Uniformed Services retirement pay.
+The amount contributed into the plan, and earnings you receive, belong to you, even if you have not served long enough to receive Uniformed Services retired pay.
 If you have a vested account balance of \$200 or more after leaving military Service, you can leave the money in the TSP until later, or you can withdraw the account at any time.
 If you have less than \$200, TSP will automatically send you a check for the amount and close the account.

-There are two types of post-separation withdrawals; a partial and a full withdrawal.
-Because this is a retirement savings plan, any withdrawals or distributions prior to age 59 1/2 are subject to penalties.
+There are two types of post-separation withdrawals, a partial and a full withdrawal.
+This is a retirement savings plan, any withdrawals or distributions prior to age 59 1/2 are subject to penalties.
 Additionally, withdrawals of traditional TSP funds are subject to income tax at the time of withdrawal.